storybookjs/react-native/docs/src/pages/basics/guide-riot/index.md

 npm i --save-dev @storybook/riot
 ```

-## Add riot and babel-core
+## Add riot and babel-loader

-Make sure that you have `riot`, the `riot-compiler`, the `riot-tag-loader` and `babel-core` in your dependencies as well because we list it as a peerDependency:
+Make sure that you have `riot`, the `riot-compiler`, the `riot-tag-loader` and `babel-loader` in your dependencies as well because we list it as a peerDependency:

 ```sh
 npm i --save riot